Martinsburg DUI Defense Attorney

 The following are the most common mistakes people make after a WV DUI arrest:

-- Not hire a lawyer – A first-time DUI in Virginia is punishable by a maximum jail term of six months, a fine no more than $500, and driver’s license suspension.
+- Not hire a lawyer – A first-time DUI in Virginia is punishable by a maximum jail term of six months, a fine of up to $1,000, and driver's license suspension or ignition interlock installation.
 Since you are not familiar with the criminal justice system, you could be vulnerable to serving the highest penalties allowed by law.
-Your attorney can protect your rights and best interests throughout the legal process and help you get your charges dismissed or reduced.

 - Talk to law enforcement – As soon as you are arrested, the police officer should read you your Miranda rights, informing you of your right to remain silent.
 While you may believe you can talk your way out of the situation, anything you say can be used as evidence in court.
 Do not speak to law enforcement until you discuss your case with your attorney.